krishaamer/green-filter-research/research/literature/sustainability.md

 -   Svalbard Seed Vault
 -   Jackson (1996) *preventive environmental management*
 -   Jackson (2017) limits to growth update
+-   Ecological Indicators (I like the name Ecomarkers) for Earth are like Biomarkers in human health.

 Some argue sustainability is not enough and we should work on regeneration of natural habitats.